How to Install and Configure LSYNCD on RHEL 8, RHEL 7, CentOS 7, Debian & Ubuntu

 lsyncd.conf for root user:

--- Simple example for default rsync.
+---- -- User configuration file for lsyncd. -- -- Simple example for default rsync. --settings {

-rsync = { archive = false, acls = false,
+archive = false,

 chmod = "D2755,F644",